What is Symptomatic nOH?

 For more information, please see the full Prescribing Information, including Boxed Warning for supine hypertension.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-Visit www.fda.gov/medwatch, or call 1-800-FDA-10881-800-FDA-1088.
+Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.

-Symptomatic nOH can occur in people who have Parkinson’s disease (PD), multiple system atrophy (MSA), or pure autonomic failure (PAF).
-People with symptomatic nOH may experience a sustained drop in blood pressure when standing up, changing positions, or standing for a long period of time.
-This may cause symptoms such as dizziness, lightheadedness, and the feeling that they are about to black out.
-There is no cure for symptomatic nOH, but NORTHERA® (droxidopa) may help reduce these symptoms.
+• People with this condition tend to experience a drop in blood pressure when standing up, changing positions, or standing for a long period of time, which may lead to symptoms such as dizziness, lightheadedness, and the feeling that they are about to black out.

 Please see Important Safety Information, including Boxed Warning for supine hypertension.